Basingstoke’s fight against loneliness

 Loneliness can have many causes.
 Unexpected situations and circumstances can contribute to becoming isolated or even feeling alone in a room full of people you can’t relate to.
 Loneliness is a serious issue in our modern age and is widespread.
 It can affect everyone at some point throughout life and cause significant mental and physical health issues as a result.

 Please know you don’t have to be alone.
-There are so many amazing, friendly groups for all ages in Basingstoke and Deane, full of people seeking friendships and connection.
-If you are wanting to meet new people, passionate about a hobby or want to start one, have a change of scenery or just to sit in the company of others, please check out the huge range of groups and societies in the area.
-With such a multitude of activities and social events on offer, you will be sure to find something suited to you.
+There are so many friendly groups for all ages in Basingstoke and Deane, full of people seeking friendships and connection.
+If you are wanting to meet new people, passionate about a hobby or want to start one, have a change of scenery or just to sit in the company of others, with such a multitude of activities and social events on offer, you will be sure to find something suited to you.
 If mobility and transport are an issue, there are organisations in the borough who can assist.

 Town centre

 Outside Festival Place, St Mary's Church offers groups and opportunities to meet others.
-In the town centre, there is the Basingstoke Chess Club for adults and juniors, which is open to beginners.
-Additionally, The Proteus Theatre Company organisation, welcome new members, with ways to get involved such as the popular youth or adult theatre group and in one of the many branches of theatre production.
-They are always on the lookout for volunteers to help with performances and community events.
+Proteus Theatre Company runs many activities such as a popular youth or adult theatre group, singing or art classes.
+They are always on the lookout for volunteers to help with performances and community events too.
+A short walk from Basingstoke train startion is Basingstoke Chess Club which is open to adults and junior beginners.

 Hatch Warren and Beggarwood

 The Hatch Warren Community Centre is a hub of opportunity for those wanting to try out a new activity and meet local people.
 There are many groups running throughout the year, catering to a wide range of interests.
-For parents there is Jiggy Wrigglers, Jiggy mixed and Little Angels parent and toddler group, where there is no need to book and you can just turn up.
-These sessions are a great way to meet other parents.
 For an exciting way to burn off energy, why not try out a Zumba or Clubercise class, which are so much fun you won’t realise you're exercising!
-For under 18s there is the The Warren, which runs many activities such as sports, crafts and technology.
-Nearby, Beggarwood Community Centre has a number of activities for primary age children such as regular cooking sessions.
-Let’s Move senior offers low impact exercise, a fantastic way to keep fit with others and a monthly community lunch gives many the chance to socialise while enjoying a cooked meal.
+Nearby, Beggarwood Community Centre has a number of activities including Let’s Move senior which offers low impact exercise, a fantastic way to keep fit with others.
+A monthly community lunch gives many the chance to socialise while enjoying a cooked meal.
 Furthermore, the Hatch Warren & Beggarwood Cycling Club is a friendly local community where all cycling abilities are welcome.

 Popley

 Popley has the Bermuda Hall Community Centre, hosting a range of activities such as yoga, martial arts and regular bingo nights with cash prizes.
-There is also the nearby Melrose Community Association, with many groups such as Popley Little People providing toys and refreshments.
-There is also the weekly café every Thursday, simply go along and enjoy a hot drink and snack in the company of others.
+There is also the nearby Melrose Community Association, with many groups sand a weekly café every Thursday, simply go along and enjoy a hot drink and snack in the company of others.

 Oakley, Overton and Whitchurch

 Oakley has a thriving community with many friendly groups and societies to join.
-St Leonards Church caters to a range of ages with activities such as baby group Cheeky Pandas, flower arranging, table-top gardening and sitting and standing to keep fit.
+St Leonards Church caters to a range of ages with activities such as flower arranging, table-top gardening and sitting and standing to keep fit.
 The village has array of sports clubs involving tennis, cycling and rambling.
-There are clubs that have a strong focus on companionship such as Oakley Mens Shed for men, Oakley Ladies and the WI for women.
+There are clubs that have a strong focus on companionship such as Oakley Mens Shed for men and the WI for women.
 Other groups include gardening, craft, coffee and chat and photography.
 For more information, please check out the Oakley & Deane Parish Council website.

 The scenic village of Overton offers a range of welcoming clubs and societies, perfect for making new acquaintances locally.The Overton Dramatic Society and Choral Society are a great way to make friends and enjoy performing to local audiences, a win for all!
 Groups such as the wine club, art club, heritage society, photographic club, U3A and Women’s Institute all offer a welcoming environment and will embrace new members with open arms!

-Whitchurch is fantastic for its ability to offer so many community groups, with sporting options from bowls, cricket, sea angling and squash to rambling and tennis.
+There are many community groups in Whitchurch, with sporting options from bowls, cricket, sea angling and squash to rambling and tennis.
 Alongside many crafty clubs to experience such as sip and stitch and silver threads club, there is The Kingfisher Day Centre.
 The Kingfisher Trust's main aims are companionship, care and activities for the elderly and respite for carers in Whitchurch, Oakley and Overton.
 It is a great support to many and their converted minibus helps transport many people to the centre, who may have difficulties in travelling.
-For parents wanting to make those important connections in a supportive environment, there is Jolly Babies and Noah’s Ark.
 There is the community theatre to support or become involved with and singing for fun.

 Old Basing